weesstt/push/README.md

 1. **Automatic symlink creation**: On first admin page load, creates a `push` symlink in your user bin path (`~/.local/bin` or `~/bin`)

-2. **Automatic password restoration**: Expired `push uli` password swaps are automatically restored on every WordPress page load

-3. **Admin notices**: Shows installation status and manual instructions if needed
+2. **Admin notices**: Shows installation status and manual instructions if needed

 ## Directory Structure